 This project is a Torrens Title subdivision and complete refurbishment and extension of 2 Federation era semi detached houses in Camperdown in Sydney’s Inner West.
 Heritage constraints dictated that any new work be concealed behind the original façade.

 A new upper level includes 3 new bedrooms and bathrooms and a generous linear void running the length of the common party wall; the ceiling follows the slope of the original roof line from the front door and extends to the rear of the building.
 This draws in light deep into the ground floor via a series of coloured skylights in the void and stair and acts to passively ventilate the house.

 At its centre is a sculptural brick hearth and fireplace which has been expertly constructed from bricks salvaged from the demolished walls.
-The bricks were carefully graded and have been cut and chamfered to create an intricate assemblage of fluted, corbelled, projecting and chamfered brickwork as the backdrop to the living room and the spiritual centre of the house.
+The bricks were carefully graded and have been cut to create an intricate assemblage of fluted, corbelled, projecting and chamfered brickwork as the backdrop to the living room and the spiritual centre of the house.

 The front façade was carefully retained and necessary reconstruction work was undertaken within a contemporary idiom with sensitivity to the original building fabric and the heritage conservation streetscape.